The Giant Arc -- Filament or Figment?: Arguments for different linking lengths

 \subsection{Distance errors}

 Secondly, \citeauthor{Lopez-2025} claim that the effect of redshift errors or peculiar velocities, which both manifest as distance errors in the foreground, should further increase the linking length by $\sim 10$~$c$Mpc.
-Without going into details, while it is true that distance errors would smear out a real structure, no distinction should be made between the data and the uniform random samples we use as a control.
+Without going into details, while it is true that distance errors would smear out a real structure and potentially necessitate a larger linking length to detect it, this also increases the incidence of false positives.
+As we will show, no distinction should be made between the data and the uniform random samples we use as a control.

 Consider a uniform PDF $f(x) = \frac{1}{A}$ for $x \in [0,A]$.
 Suppose $e$ is a random error with PDF $f_E(e)$ and support in $[-B,B]$, and $B < A/2$, so that an interval $[B, A-B]$ can be defined.
 Then, if $z = x + e$ is a new random variable that includes the error, its PDF $f_z(z)$ over the interval $[B, A-B]$ is given by the convolution where the second equality is due to the compact support of $f_x$, and the third equality is due to the compact support of $f_E$.
 In other words, the probability density $f_z(z)$ is identical to the original $f(x)$, independent of the shape of $f_E$ (e.g. uniform, Gaussian, etc.).
 In particular, if random errors with $B \ll A$ are applied to a uniform distribution, except from small boundaries of width $B$, the initial distribution is maintained.